Stem cell expansion

 Solution

-Your technical team creates value when planning/analyzing experiments.
+Your technical team creates value when designing/analyzing experiments.
 Not when they are feeding cells on the weekends.
-Liberate your team.
-Have a machine do the cell culture instead.
-Use a Unicorn cell manufacturing system.
+Give your team their weekends back and elevate your science.
+Use Emmet.

-Our cell culture automation and manufacturing systems pull together fluidics, mechanical actuation, in-line metabolic sensing and machine intelligence (not to jump on the AI bandwagon) to provide end-to-end automation of ES/iPSC expansion.
-From seeding and media and reagent exchange to passaging and harvesting.
+Emmet combines fluidics, mechanical actuation, in-line metabolic sensing and machine intelligence (not to jump on the AI bandwagon) to provide a fully automated solution for TC flask based ES/iPSC expansion: from seeding and media exchanges to passaging and harvesting.

 Proof

-The number of cells produced by Emmet was consistent with the control throughout, and iPSCs expanded both in Emmet and in the manual control had similar expression levels of pluripotency markers, indicating that both expanded iPSC populations retained their pluripotency.
+hiPSCs expanded on Emmet retained normal colony morphology (figure 1A), and the number of hiPSCs produced by Emmet was consistent with the manual control throughout (figure 1B).
+After harvesting from both Emmet and the manual control, hiPSCs were assessed for the expression of pluripotency markers using flow cytometry. hiPSCs expanded both in Emmet and in the manual control had similar expression levels of pluripotency markers OCT4, SOX2, SSEA4, and TRA-1-60 (figure 1C).
+This indicates that both expanded hiPSC populations retained their pluripotency.